decred/dcrdocs/docs/advanced/using-testnet.md

 ## How to Run a Testnet Node

 Running a testnet3 node is incredibly easy.
-You application of choice will need to download the testnet3 blockchain, and you will need to create a new wallet file for testnet3 use.
+Your application of choice will need to download the testnet3 blockchain, and you will need to create a new wallet file for testnet3 use.
 Your mainnet blockchain and wallet files will remain untouched.
 Switching between the two is incredibly easy.

 ---